Using Containerlab with netlab

 Using vrnetlab Containers

-If you’re experiencing connectivity problems or initial configuration failures with vrnetlab-based containers, add the following parameters to the lab configuration file to change the netlab loopback addressing pool:
+Finally, if you’re still experiencing connectivity problems or initial configuration failures with vrnetlab-based containers after rebuilding them with the latest vrnetlab version, add the following parameters to the lab configuration file to change the netlab loopback addressing pool:

 addressing: